Support Centre

 • destroying personal data after the retention period has expired or after it has been used for the purpose for which it was obtained.

-The DPO must, when he/she becomes aware of any violation of the PIPA or any other relevant laws or regulations relating to data protection, take immediate corrective measures, and, if necessary, report such corrective measures to the head of the institution itself or the relevant organizations (Article 31(4) of the PIPA, Article 31(5) of the PIPA with the 2023 Amendments).
+The DPO must, when they become aware of any violation of the PIPA or any other relevant laws or regulations relating to data protection, take immediate corrective measures, and, if necessary, report such corrective measures to the head of the institution itself or the relevant organizations (Article 31(5) of the PIPA).

 7.6.
 Data breach notification